 The University Honors Program

 The University Honors Program enables History majors and minors to experience some of the most dynamic teachers, rewarding classes, and exciting research opportunities that Temple University has to offer.
-Students and faculty from History regularly participate in the University Honors Program and the Department offers honors-designated courses, including History 4934 and History 4997 and others, which help majors and non-majors who are in the University Honors Program to meet their “Honors” requirements.
+History students and faculty regularly participate in the University Honors Program, and the department offers honors-designated courses, including History 4934 and History 4997, which help majors and non-majors who are in the University Honors Program to meet their Honors requirements.
 History majors who successfully complete the requirements for the wider University Honors Program can graduate with “Honors” on their transcript.

 - Learn More about Temple University Honors Program

 Honors in History

 There are three ways to enhance your History degree by achieving honors within the major: